GoblinArchives/LiminalHorror/Investigators.md

 - BLEED	Damage beyond HP triggers a Save.
 On a failure, the victim suffers 1d4 damage at the end of scene.
 - BRUTAL	Damage is Enhanced.
 Using this item causes 1 Stress to the wielder.
 - BULKY	Items take two Inventory Slots and is awkward or requires two hands.
-- COMPLEX	DEX saves are Impaired.
+- COMPLEX Requires a successful DEX save to use.
 - DANGEROUS	Damage is Enhanced (d12) but the wielder must make a Save or suffer the damage as well.
 - DEBILITATING	Damage beyond HP is divided (rounded up) between DEX and STR.
 - DETERIORATING	After each use, make a CTRL Save.
 Failure runs the risk of breaking or reduction in usefulness.